 Investment income that may be received by the Fund from sources within foreign countries may be subject to foreign taxes withheld at the source.
 The United States has entered into tax treaties with many foreign countries, which may entitle the Fund to a reduced rate of, or exemption from, taxes on such income.
 If more than 50% of the value of the Fund's total assets at the close of the taxable year consists of stock or securities of foreign corporations, the Fund may elect to "pass through" to the Fund's shareholders the amount of foreign taxes paid by the Fund.
-If the Fund so elects, each shareholder would be required to include in gross income, even though not actually received, his or her pro rata share of the foreign taxes paid by the Fund, but would be treated as having paid his or her pro rata share of such foreign taxes paid by the Fund, but would be treated as having paid his or her pro rata share of such foreign taxes paid by the Fund, but would be treated as having paid his or her pro rata share of such foreign taxes and would therefore be allowed to either deduct such amount in computing taxable income or use such amount (subject to various Code limitations) as a foreign taxe redit against federal income tax (but not both).
-For purposes of the foreign tax credit form foreign sources.
+If the Fund so elects, each shareholder would be required to include in gross income, even though not actually received, his or her pro rata share of the foreign taxes paid by the Fund, but would be treated as having paid his or her pro rata share of such foreign taxes and would therefore be allowed to either deduct such amount in computing taxable income or use such amount (subject to various Code limitations) as a foreign tax credit against federal income tax (but not both).
+For purposes of the foreign tax credit limitation rules of the Code, each shareholder would treat as foreign source income his or her pro rata share of such foreign taxes plus the portion of dividends received from the Fund representing income derived from foreign sources.
 No deduction for foreign taxes could be claimed by an individual shareholder who does not itemize deductions.
-In certain circumstances, a shareholder that (i) has held shares of the Fund for less than a specified minimum period during which it is not protected from risk of loss or (ii) is obligated to make payments related to the dividends will not be allowed a foreign taxes to flow-through.
-Shareholders that are not subject to U.S. federal income tax, and those who invest in the Fund through tax-exempt accounts (including individual retirement accounts or other tax-advateged retirement plans), generally will receive no benefit from any tax credit or deduction passed through by the Fund.
-If the Fund does not meet the req
+In certain circumstances, a shareholder that (i) has held shares of the Fund for less than a specified minimum period during which it is not protected from risk of loss or (ii) is obligated to make payments related to the dividends will not be allowed a foreign tax credit for foreign taxes deemed imposed on dividends paid on such shares.
+Additionally, the Fund must also meet this holding period requirement with respect to its foreign stocks and securities in order for "creditable" taxes to flow-through.
+Shareholders that are not subject to U.S. federal income tax, and those who invest in the Fund through tax-exempt accounts (including individual retirement accounts or other tax-advantaged retirement plans), generally will receive no benefit from any tax credit or deduction passed through by the Fund.
+If the Fund does not meet the requirements described above or elects not to pass through foreign taxes, the Fund will not be able to pass through foreign taxes paid by the Fund to its shareholders.
+Each shareholder should consult his or her own tax adviser regarding the potential application of foreign tax credits.